|Follow PSU Football:||Follow @PennStateFball|

 Stevens hits three different receivers for second-half touchdowns

 Minnesota (10/1): Made one tackle.
 Maryland (10/8): Had one assisted stop.
 Ohio State (10/22): Had one assisted stop...Helped the defense hold Ohio State scoreless in two quarters for the first time since Michigan State in 2015, which was Ohio State’s last loss.
-Iowa (11/5): Made three tackles...Combined with Garrett Sickels for a third-quarter tackle for loss...Helped the defense hold Iowa to just 30 yards rushing, which was 137.9 yards below the Hawkeyes’ season average (167.9 ypg) entering the game...It was the fewest rushing yards allowed by Penn State since holding Massachusetts to three yards in 2014...It marked the first time Penn State had held two consecutive opponents to 46 yards rushing or fewer since 2007 (Notre Dame, zero yards; FIU, minus-3 yards)...It was the first time since Penn State joined the Big Ten that it held consecutive conference opponents to 50 yards or less of rushing. at Indiana (11/22): Had one tackle. at Rutgers (11/19): Posted two tackles...Helped hold Rutgers to just 87 yards of total offense, the fewest given up by Penn State in its Big Ten history and the fewest since 2006 vs. Temple (74)...The five first downs allowed are the fewest in B1G play in Penn State history and fewest since 2006 vs. Temple (2).
-Michigan State (11/26): Logged four tackles, including 1.0 tackle for loss...Combined with Evan Schwan on a third-quarter sack of Tyler O’Connor. vs. Wisconsin (12/3): Made a career-high five tackles...Had a career-best three solo tackles for loss in the game...Made a stop behind the line of scrimmage on Bradrick Shaw to force a field goal attempt - which Wisconsin missed - on the Badgers’ opening drive of the third quarter, leading to Trace McSorley’s 70-yard touchdown pass to Saeed Blacknall. vs. USC (1/2): Made three tackles.
+Iowa (11/5): Made three tackles, including a half-tackle for loss...Helped the defense hold Iowa to just 30 yards rushing, which was 137.9 yards below the Hawkeyes’ season average (167.9 ypg) entering the game...It was the fewest rushing yards allowed by Penn State since holding Massachusetts to three yards in 2014...It marked the first time Penn State held consecutive opponents to 46 yards rushing or fewer since 2007 (Notre Dame, zero yards; FIU, minus-3 yards)...It was the first time since Penn State joined the Big Ten that it held consecutive conference opponents to 50 yards or less of rushing. at Indiana (11/22): Had one tackle. at Rutgers (11/19): Posted two tackles...Helped hold Rutgers to just 87 yards of total offense, the fewest given up by Penn State in its Big Ten history and the fewest since 2006 vs. Temple (74)...The five first downs allowed are the fewest in B1G play in Penn State history and fewest since 2006 vs. Temple (2).
+Michigan State (11/26): Logged four tackles, including 1.0 tackle for loss...Combined with Evan Schwan on a third-quarter sack of Tyler O’Connor. vs. Wisconsin (12/3): Made a career-high five tackles...Had a career-best three solo tackles for loss in the game...Made a stop behind the line of scrimmage on Bradrick Shaw to force a field goal attempt - which Wisconsin missed - on the Badgers’ opening drive of the third quarter, leading to Trace McSorley’s 70-yard touchdown pass to Saeed Blacknall...Was the coaching staff’s Defensive Co-Player of the Week with Brandon Bell. vs. USC (1/2): Made three tackles.

 ➤ 2015 ➤ Sophomore Season

-Season: Appeared in 13 games. at Temple (9/5): Made one tackle...Combined with Tarow Barney for a TFL in the fourth quarter...Helped Penn State pile up 15.0 TFL, its most since posting 15.0 vs. Michigan on Sept.
+at Temple (9/5): Made one tackle...Combined with Tarow Barney for a TFL in the fourth quarter...Helped Penn State pile up 15.0 TFL, its most since posting 15.0 vs. Michigan on Sept.
 22, 2007.
 Buffalo (9/12): Made one stop.
 Rutgers (9/19): Recorded two tackles...Notched a fourth quarter sack of Chris Laviano.
-San Diego State (9/26): Had two tackles...Collected his second sack in as many games with a 7-yard takedown in the fourth-quarter as part of a five-sack performance for the Nittany Lion defense.
-Army (10/3): Made a career-best four stops.
-Indiana (10/10): Had one tackle. at Ohio State (10/17): Logged one tackle, which was a first quarter tackle for loss...Helped the Penn State defense accumulate 10.0 tackles for loss...The 10.0 tackles for loss were the most surrendered by Ohio State in 2015.
+San Diego State (9/26): Had two tackles...Collected his second sack in as many games with a 7-yard takedown in the fourth quarter as part of a five-sack performance for the Nittany Lion defense.
+Army (10/3): Made a season-best four stops.
+Indiana (10/10): Had one tackle. at Ohio State (10/17): Logged one tackle, which was a first-quarter tackle for loss...Helped the Penn State defense accumulate 10.0 tackles for loss...The 10.0 tackles for loss were the most surrendered by Ohio State in 2015.
 Illinois (10/31): Made two tackles...Had 0.5 tackle for loss...His TFL was a combined sack with Parker Cothren. at Northwestern (11/7): Recorded one tackle.
 Michigan (11/21): Recorded one tackle.

 ➤ 2014 ➤ Redshirt Freshman Season